 One of the best examples I’ve seen of this was when we started our Technical Academy at 7digital.
 One of our first cohort came from our content ingestion team.
 They’d played around with coding when they were younger, but had never worked as a developer.
 From day one, they added value – not because they were churning out lines of code, but because they were inquisitive, challenged assumptions, and made the team think harder about their approach.
 They weren’t bogged down in the ‘this is how we do things’ mindset.
 (It also benefited they had great industry and domain knowledge, which meant they could connect technical decisions to real business impact in ways that even some of our experienced developers struggled with).

-This is exactly what people underestimate about junior developers.
+This is exactly what people often under-appreciate about junior developers.
 In the right environment, curiosity and problem-solving ability are far more important than years of experience.
 A good junior can:

 GenAI doesn’t replace the learning process